akhilrao/orbital-ownership-data/README.md

 This repository contains the data and R code needed to reproduce the dataset `UCS-JSpOC-soy-panel-22.csv`.
 This dataset combines and cleans data from the Union of Concerned Scientists and Space-Track.org to create a panel of satellites, operators, and years.

 This dataset is used in the paper "Oligopoly competition between satellite constellations will reduce economic welfare from orbit use".
-The final dataset can also be downloaded from the replication files for that paper:
+The final dataset can also be downloaded from the replication files for that paper: https://doi.org/10.57968/Middlebury.23816994.v1

-A "living" version of this repository can be found at:
+This is a "living" version of the official repository and should not be cited.
+If you want to cite the code or data associated with this project, please reference the official repository:

 # Repository structure